davidsbatista/davidsbatista.net/_posts/2017-11-13-Conditional_Random_Fields.md

 where $$\frac{\lambda}{2} \| \bar{w} \| ^{2}$$ is an L2 regularization term.

-The standard approach to finding $$\bar{w}^* $$ is to compute the gradient of the objective function, and use the gradient in an optimization algorithm like L-BFGS.
+The standard approach to finding $$\bar{w}^* $$ is to compute the gradient of the objective function and use the gradient in an optimization algorithm like L-BFGS.

 <br>